Colorado Relational Trauma EMDR Counseling

 Can you send me a superbill for my out-of-network benefits?

 Yes!
 But, please be aware that you are responsible for checking your benefits with your insurance company and submitting them.
 All I can do is provide you with the superbill.
 There is no guarantee on my end that your insurance company will reimburse you.
+You may use Thrizer to file your out-of-network benefits for you and possibly receive reimbursement.

 No Surprises Act